LAST MINUTE MUSICIANS BLOG

 How much can you earn busking?

 The three most significant factors that can affect your earnings when busking (outside of your choice of material!) are geography, timing, and weather.
+Making sure that each of these factors is working in your favour is the easiest way to maximise your income.

 Picking a busy spot when you’re likely to get maximum foot traffic and clear weather conditions will help your chances of earning more when busking.

+There are certain areas where you might be able to be paid for busking.
 For instance, shopping centres sometimes install pianos and book buskers to perform during busy periods, usually offering them some money to get the ball rolling, as well as allowing them to collect from customers.
 You may also receive food and drink from local businesses.

 For obvious reasons, carol singers, choirs, and brass bands are always in demand over Christmas for busking slots.